 In most cases, you’ll be able to resume these activities once your incisions heal, which usually takes about ten days to two weeks.
 Of course, the use of sunscreen is still recommended to protect your skin from UV radiation, and sunscreen should be applied after swimming or participating in any sports that make you perspire heavily.

 Summer is coming; can I be out in the sun after microphlebectomy?

-Depending on the size of the vein, compression hose may need to be worn for one to three weeks to ensure proper healing.
-Compression hose help stimulate healing by providing support to the treated area.
+Depending on the size of the vein, a compression hose may need to be worn for one to three weeks to ensure proper healing.
+Compression hose help stimulates healing by providing support to the treated area.
 In addition to controlling swelling, they can also help the tissues surrounding the vein recover during the initial stages of healing.
-Compression hose come in different “strengths” for different levels of compression.
-During your consultation, Dr. Dietzek will discuss your specific needs and determine the length of time you'll need to wear your hose for the best results.
+Compression hoses come in different “strengths” for different levels of compression.
+During your consultation, Dr. Dietzek will discuss your specific needs and determine the length of time you’ll need to wear your hose for the best results.